Nishchal30/Data_Science_Material/Deep Learning/CNN/CNN.md

 As we have seen in ANN, to learn the neural network better from the data, we need to minimise the loss and for that we need to update weights.

-In back propogation to update filters in CNN, we need to use activation function.
+To make filter learn from the image with non-linearity we use activation functions in CNN as well.

-We have considered black and white image so the input matrix becomes 6*6*1 as only one black & white channel is there.
+We have considered black and white image so the input matrix becomes 6x6x1 as only one black & white channel is there.
-But if we have coloured image then it would have been 6*6*3 as 3 RGB colour channels will be applied to input matrix.
+But if we have coloured image then it would have been 6x6x3 as 3 RGB colour channels will be applied to input matrix.

-Also in the filters, it would have been 3*3*3 for coloured images.
+Also in the filters, it would have been 3x3x3 for coloured images.

 ## Max-Pooling: